agco/elastic-harvesterjs/README.md

 #### Create an :after callback & keep your elastic search index up to date with PUTs and POSTs on linked documents. (added in 0.0.5)
-#####Note - only 1 "after" callback is allowed per endpoint, so if you enable indexUpdateOnModelUpdate, you're giving it up to elastic-fortune.
+#####Note - only 1 "after" callback is allowed per endpoint, so if you enable indexUpdateOnModelUpdate, you're giving it up to elastic-harvest.
 ```js
 dealerSearch.enableAutoIndexUpdateOnModelUpdate("subdocumentsFortuneEndpoint","links.path.to.object.id");
 e.g. dealerSearch.enableAutoIndexUpdateOnModelUpdate("brand","links.current_contracts.brand.id");
 ```

-#### Update Elastic Search index when a related fortune model changes (added in 0.0.5)
+#### Update Elastic Search index when a related harvest model changes (added in 0.0.5)
 ```js
 entity = this;
 dealerSearch.updateIndexForLinkedDocument("links.path.to.object.id",entity);